chenlabUIUC/OrientedPhaseDomain/README.md

 6. Open ""CalculateDomainStatistics.m".
 Run it.
 A summary of domain number, domain area, and particle area will be calculated and saved.

 Note: "cmapStrain.mat" and "cmapDomain.mat" files are for the color scales of the strain and domain maps, respectively. "createFit.m" contains the example of fitting.

+Note: An additional dataset (pristine cathode nanoparticle) for testing the codes is included in the "OrientedPhaseDomain/More dataset/Pristine nanoparticle" folder.

 (B) For the calculation of radial distribution function and pair correlation function, visit folders "RadialDistributionFunction" and "PairCorrelationFunction"